Why Is My Car AC Blowing Hot Air? How To Fix

 There are two alternatives to manage an AC leak.

-The first is to take it to a shop, which will locate the leak and repair any damage or replace any worn parts.
+The first is to take it to a shop, which will locate the leak and repair any damage or replace any tired parts.
 Depending on the severity of the issue, this can run anywhere between $225-$1600.
-If the leak stems from a worn hose, expect it to be less than if the compressor needs replacing.
+If the leak stems from a tired hose, expect it to be less than if the compressor needs replacing.

-The second option is to use an AC leak sealer, though keep in mind that these products are meant for small leaks.
+The second option is to use an AC leak sealer, though keep in mind that these products are designed for slight leaks.

 There are two types of leak sealers.
 The first kind conditions the seals, causing them to swell.
 The second kind flows through the system until it reaches a leak and forms a solid substance to help block it.

 You can pick up a canister of either for between $25-$50.
-Most feature a nozzle that connects directly to the high-pressure port.
+Most feature a spout that connects directly to the high-pressure port.
 Regardless, be sure to follow the product instructions step by step.

 The Condenser Is Malfunctioning

 If you remember from earlier, the condenser is in charge of removing heat from the refrigerant and then expelling it outward.
-If, for any reason, it’s malfunctioning, your car AC will blow warm.
+If, for any reason, it’s defective, your car AC will blow lukewarm.

-Since the condenser rests behind the front grille, it’s possible that road debris has caused a blockage or penetrated one of the inside lines.
+Since the condenser rests behind the front grille, it’s conceivable that road debris has caused a blockage or penetrated one of the interior lines.

 Issues In The Electrical System